w-mazed/departments-of-algeria/README.md

 # departments-of-algeria
-List of Algeria departments and cities (name in french and arabic / zipcode)
+List of Algeria departments and regions (name in french and arabic / zipcode)